Asana/bazeltsc/README.md

 *   Use the example from the `example` directory -- especially the `WORKSPACE` and `BUILD` file -- to finish setting things up.

+*   It is essential that when you run Bazel, you invoke it with `--strategy=TsCompile=worker`.
+This is what tells Bazel to use `bazeltsc` as a persistent worker instead of as a regular tool that is invoked once per compilation.

+    You will probably want to add that to a `.bazelrc` file in the root directory of your project, so that you don't have to specify it on the command line:

+        # This will be used every time someone does `bazel build ...`:
+        build --strategy=TsCompile=worker

 ## Experimenting with bazeltsc

 Normally, you just let Bazel launch bazeltsc.
 But it is helpful to understand